CanSuyolcu/Linear_Regression_Project/README.md

 # Linear_Regression_Project
-Linear regression project in order to decide whether to focus their efforts on a mobile app experience or a website for a company.
+Linear regression project in order to decide for a company whether to focus their efforts on a mobile app experience or a website.
 ## Imports

 ```python